yennanliu/CDKPoc/cdk-workshop/README.md

 # init project
 cdk init sample-app --language typescript

+# show all CDK
+cdk list # or : cdk list --long

-# install the bootstrap stack into an environment
+# (ONLY first time) install the bootstrap stack into an environment, save needed pkg in S3
 cdk bootstrap

 # Synthesizes and prints the CloudFormation : template for this stack
-cdk synthesize
+cdk synth # or : cdk synthesize

 # diff
 cdk diff